f4z3r/nix/README.md

 > The above rlcone command can also be used when rclone runs into a larger issue and requires a
 > resync.

-## Static Configuration

-This repository also offers some static configurations for environments where a basic shell is needed to work.
-These can be found under [`./static-configs/`](./static-configs/).